 Since 1938, the contest has developed knowledge and appreciation for the U.S. Constitution among high school students.
 The competition includes two parts: one prepared speech that is 8 to 10 minutes-long, and another that is 3 to 5 minutes-long on a topic drawn by the judges.

 Open to all students in 9th through 12th grades.

 Post, District, Regional, and National awards for 1st, 2nd, and 3rd places

 How to Apply:

 (NOTE: Do not fill out application in web browser.
-Save file to your PC to fill out.
-If you have trouble entering data into the PDF version of the application, please use the MS Word Version.)
+Save file to your PC to fill out.)